Sunny days are here again! Here is a list of great family fun summer activities in and around Saskatoon to keep the kids entertained all summer.

 - Go on a guided heritage walking tour.
 Presented by the Saskatoon Heritage Society, these tours are a great way to know local history.

-There is always something fun going on for the whole family, any given week.
+There is always something fun going on for the whole family every week.
 See Family weekend activities article for more details.

 Where is Sturgeon River Ranch on this list?
 They are the best way to see the wild bison on the west side of the PANP and horseback riding should be on the list anyway!!!